oldnomad/picosocks5/README.md

   - Random bytes generation.
   - MD5 hash and HMAC functions.

 - GNU Autoconf/Automake, and their dependencies.
-The project is built using automake version 1.15, but version 1.14 is also known to work.
+The project was built initially using automake version 1.15, but version 1.14 is also known to work.

 - If you want to build man pages, you'll also need [pandoc](https://pandoc.org/).